 Support for students whose home language is not English will also be provided.
 Appointments are available for signup on the WISE site, Writing Center, with those of all other consultants.
 Print forms are available in the Writing Center (Ford 105)

 The American Psychology Association (APA) style is designed for the social & life sciences (e.g. psychology, anthropology, medicine).
 These examples are adapted from the Publication Manual of the American Psychological Association.
-The print edition is located in the citation manual collection by the reference desk (Call number: Ref BF 76.7.P83 2010, p193-244).
+The latest print edition is located by the reference desk (Call number: Ref BF 76.7.P83 2010, p193-244).
+For more examples, try Purdue's APA Style Guide resource: http://owl.english.purdue.edu/owl/resource/560/02/

-Part I outlines how to cite a source in the paragraph where you have quoted, summarized, or paraphrased from the source (called an in-text citation)
+Part I outlines how to cite a source within the paper itself where you have quoted, summarized, or paraphrased from the source (also known as an in-text citation)

 Part II outlines how to create an list of references, known as a bibliography, at the end of your paper that lists anything you cite.

-You must cite the source of either a quotation or paraphrased material, regardless of the type of source: book, magazine or journal article, newspapers, etc. The APA uses the author-date method of citation; that is, the last name of the author and the year of publication are inserted in the text at the appropriate point.
+You must cite the source of your information regardless of the type of source: book, journal article, web site, newspaper, blog, etc. The APA uses the author-date method of citation; the last name of the author, year of publication, and page number are inserted in the text at the appropriate point.
+Below are examples of common in-text citations.

 Citing a work by a single author: